Colchicine Versus Placebo in Acute Myocarditis Patients

 • Hypersensitivity to Investgational Medical Product's active substances (colchicine)or to any of the excipients (including lactose, sucrose, microcrystalline cellulose,colloidal silica, magnesium stearate, colourants : E127, Dual Red 40 )

-• Any known contra-indication to CMR or associated contract products (claustrophobia;intra-ocular metal foreign bodies, clips such as cerebral, carotid, or aorticaneurysm, cochlear implants, any implant held in by magnet, non-MR compatiblecardiac devices (pace maker or defibrillator); history of hypersensitivity togadoteric acid or to gadolinium contrast agents or to meglumine),
+• Any known contra-indication to CMR or associated contract products (claustrophobia;intra-ocular metal foreign bodies, clips such as cerebral, carotid, or aorticaneurysm, cochlear implants, any implant held in by magnet, history ofhypersensitivity to gadoteric acid or to gadolinium contrast agents or tomeglumine).
+Patients with an implantable cardioverter-defibrillator (ICD) orpacemaker (PM) are also excluded due to the risk of imaging artifacts, which maycompromise the reliable quantification of late gadolinium enhancement (LGE).

-• Chronic treatment with corticosteroids or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) or immunosuppressant.
+• Chronic treatment with corticosteroids or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) or high-dose aspirin or immunosuppressant.

 • Sarcoidosis